Skip to main content

 Practice Quiz

-The practice quiz activity allows for asynchronous learning with longer question sets that specifically target modules or topics and that can be embedded within Learning Management Systems (LMS) like OLAT.
+The practice quiz activity allows for asynchronous learning with longer sets of elements that specifically target modules or topics and that can be embedded within Learning Management Systems (LMS) like OLAT.
 These learning activities have no restrictions on when or how often they can be completed, making them a valuable resource for students to monitor their learning progress.
-Furthermore, the questions within each set can be shown in sequence, shuffled, or ordered based on the date of the last response, providing varied experiences for students.
-When using gamification, the time frame in which points can be collected from responding to the questions can be customized to, e.g., once a week or day.
+Furthermore, the elements within each set can be shown in sequence, shuffled, or ordered based on the date of the last response, providing varied experiences for students.
+When using gamification, the time frame in which points can be collected from responding to the elements can be customized to, e.g., once a week or day.

 Group Activity